 Even though this product is user-friendly for home use and non-invasive, certain side effects can occur.
 According to the company, you might feel discomfort, warming, or prickling.
 They can disappear in a few hours or reduce after each treatment when your skin gets used to the treatment.

 Customers complain about the redness and hyperpigmentation as well.
 They also mention that this treatment can hurt.
 Some customers said that they didn’t adapt to the laser even after a month of using it.

 Also, some had issues with marks forming on the face.
 This seems to have been due to improper use of the Tria, moving the laser in the wrong direction.

 Is it appropriate for all skin types, conditions, and ages?

 According to the Tria company, the laser is appropriate for all skin types.
-You need to be adult (18+) to use this product.
-Women that are pregnant or in the process of cosmetic chemical treatments, injections, or skin peel should consult with a doctor.
+You need to be an adult (18+) to use this product.
+Women who are pregnant or in the process of cosmetic chemical treatments, injections, or skin peel should consult with a doctor.

 Don’t forget to remove all your makeup before using it.